ucsb-cs16/s20/_info/terminal.md

 It is possible that your Windows computer might give you an error when you try to unzip the `Debian.vdi.zip` file—to make it work, download 7-Zip (<https://www.7-zip.org/>) and use that to unzip the file.

+If you're feeling adventurous, the Windows Subsystem for Linux option below is probably the best one for Windows users—it does require a bit more up-front work, but it's the most seamless experience.
+Perhaps you can start with Virtualbox and then get WSL working later!

 ## Using Windows Subsystem for Linux

 There are 2 options for working in a Windows environment.